Rgzsat/DS-projects/README.md

-# Distinctions and awards from implemented/deployed AI projects
+# Distinctions and awards from industrial and academic AI projects

 ![AASTA Teadusartikkel](Pictures/AASTA%20TEADUSARTIKKEL%202025.jpg)